igrorp/pre-miRNA-plot/README.md

     conda install -c igror premirnaplot

-Soon the program will be available through the Bioconda channel.
+The program will be available through the Bioconda channel soon.

 ## Using Docker